TheSithLordDarthImperivious/dotfiles/setup-wayland/README.md

 # How to install?

 Run the script in the base directory of the setup.
-Make sure that you are in the b ase directory of the setup or it won't work.
+Make sure that you are in the base directory of the setup or it won't work.

 # Why no dpi?